EngineMQ/enginemq-client/README.md

-# NodeJS client library for Engine-MQ
+# NodeJS client library for EngineMQ